 Camille is responsible for the planning, development, and implementation of STL Youth Jobs’ communications and marketing activities used to increase awareness and public support.
-She also oversees media relations, event activities, and assists with development activities.
+She also oversees media relations and event activities.

 Previously, Camille was a business consultant, primarily serving as a grant writer for agriculture clients seeking federal and state funding.
 She was also in marketing and sales for reusable grocery bags at a California manufacturer.
 Additionally, Camille was a practicum student at Incarnate Word Foundation and focused on grant programming and community relationship building in St. Louis.
 Camille developed a passion for human service agencies at a young age and has worked closely with resource centers for unhoused individuals and Boys & Girls Clubs.
 Camille was a Peace Corps Volunteer in Senegal, West Africa working on community development through female education support and maternal health.

 Camille has a bachelor’s degree in English and nonprofit leadership from Seattle University and a master’s degree in Social Work from the Brown School at Washington University in St. Louis.
 A native to northern California, she has a true appreciation for St. Louis’s charm, architecture, and hospitality.

 First Job: Old Navy

 Valuable Takeaway: Always track down an answer to the customer’s question.